bjm021/wave-amp2/README.md

 -v <volume[:second]>    sets the volume for the outputs.
 --nrm --stp --rep --shf sets the play mode.
---noui --noinput        disables the ui/keyboard input
+--noui --noinput        disables the ui/keyboard input --exit                  to reboot the system after a song played
 ```